prototypefund/reproducible-website/_docs/locales.md

 The default system character encoding will affect both the input and output of many tools.
-It is defined using the `LC_CTYPE` environment variable, and can also be overriden using `LC_ALL`.
+It is defined using the `LC_CTYPE` environment variable, and can also be overridden using `LC_ALL`.

 Here's an example when using `lynx` to convert HTML documentation into
 text: